-Valérie Monbet gives several courses on data analysis, on time series and hidden Markov models, and on mathematical statistics, all at université de Rennes 1 within the master on statistics and econometry.
+Valérie Monbet gives several courses on data analysis, on time series, and on mathematical statistics, all at université de Rennes 1 within the master on statistics and econometrics.
+She is also the director of the master on statistics and econometry at université de Rennes 1.